JohnGiorgi/Alfred/readme.md

 ### Getting API Keys

 #### Weather
 Requests for weather information rely on the OpenWeatherMap.org API.
-Sign up [here](https://openweathermap.org/), then go to **API Keys** and copy your key to the config file (at `/main/resources/config.ini`).
+An API key is already provided with Alfred, but if you would prefer to use your own sign up [here](https://openweathermap.org/), then go to **API Keys** and copy your key to the config file (at `/main/resources/config.ini`).

 #### WolframAlpha
 Coming soon.